mbaumer/us_hep_funding/docs/_states/ND.md

 [ND-00](#ND-00)

 # ND -- Sen. John Hoeven (R) and  Sen. Heidi Heitkamp (D)
+## Committees
+John Hoeven is the #10 Republican on the Senate Committee on Appropriations

+John Hoeven is the #8 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

+John Hoeven is the #9 Republican on the Senate Committee on Energy and Natural Resources

+Heidi Heitkamp is not on any of our key committees

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016